(hereinafter the ‘Agreement’)

 2.1 uQualio’s overall responsibility consists in making systems/a platform and service available for Data Controller 2 and ensuring the security of these systems.
 In addition, uQualio is responsible for compliance with the GDPR, meaning that uQualio prepares its own records, internal policies, etc.

-2.2 Data Controller 2’s overall responsibility consists in providing courses via uQualio’s systems/platform, including processing of personal data.
-Data Controller 2 is itself responsible for compliance with the data protection legislation, including in relation to the notification duty towards the data subjects, preparation of records, etc.
+2.2 Data Controller 2’s overall responsibility consists in providing courses via uQualio’s systems/platform, including the processing of personal data.
+Data Controller 2 is responsible for compliance with the data protection legislation, including in relation to the notification duty towards the data subjects, preparation of records, etc.

 3.1 Data Controller 2 is responsible for ensuring a valid legal basis for processing carried out by Data Controller 2.

-3.2 uQualio and Data Controller 2 are each responsible for compliance with the principles governing processing of personal data, to the extent that the rules apply to the respective party’s areas of responsibility pursuant to this Agreement.
+3.2 uQualio and Data Controller 2 are each responsible for compliance with the principles governing the processing of personal data, to the extent that the rules apply to the respective party’s areas of responsibility pursuant to this Agreement.